Subscribe to Salvage and receive two print issues per year, plus digital access including audio and back issue PDFs

 However egalitarianism emerges, its appearance and maintenance in larger-scale societies has rich political implications.
 It is these towards which Graeber’s work was pointing.
 If it is possible to organise egalitarian societies without a central authority creating conditions under which that egalitarianism can flourish, standard arguments for socialist planning may no longer apply.
 Indeed, the standard arguments for the kind of centralised redistribution we associate with social democracy need no longer apply.
 Genuine equality and freedom in human societies may not depend on a central authority capable of redistributing fairly across a population.

 The case for democratic planning has recently been restated by Leigh Philips and Michal Rozworski in their very readable The People’s Republic of Walmart.
 Their argument hinges on the presence of ‘islands of planning’ in a sea of market competition in the form of the vast operations of corporations.
-The possibilities of using the technologies and organisation mobilised by the likes of Walmart for more obviously human ends than is the animating thread of their book – just as was observing the prodigious efforts of capitalist states planning production for total war for earlier generations of socialists.
+The possibilities of using the technologies and organisation mobilised by the likes of Walmart for more obviously human ends, then, is the animating thread of their book – just as was observing the prodigious efforts of capitalist states planning production for total war for earlier generations of socialists.

 In particular, fast computers and cheap digital sensors open up the prospect of continuous, real-time planning of the economy in ways that have never been feasible before.
 The ‘socialist calculation problem’ of old – that society was too complex to plan everything – appears solved.
 Yet this may not be an entirely desirable solution.
 In the World Review of Political Economy, Bibin Yang and Xiaoyan Li have recently proposed the implementation of a planned economy using real-time Big Data to allow immediate adjustments to plans, creating a hybrid ‘market-based, plan-driven’ system.
 Like Philips and Rozworksi, they suggest that major corporations – particularly the platform companies like Alibaba and Amazon – already operate on such a model.
 All that is needed, they suggest, is for the state to replicate such functions and expand its sphere of planning.
 Jack Ma, founder of Alibaba, has suggested that his company is a stepping stone to a planned economy: ‘with access to all kinds of data, we may be able to find the invisible hand of the market.’

 There are two important points here.
 The first is that ‘finding the invisible hand’, whilst a striking metaphor, is very much in line with conventional economics thinking on the relationship between planning and the market.
 The ‘ideal’, welfare-maximising distribution of societies’ resources, as selected by a perfectly benevolent planner, is identical to the ‘ideal’, welfare-maximising distribution of societies’ resources as selected by an entirely free market, in the standard proof of the desirability of a market society.
-The presence of Big Data turns this hypothetical social planner into a real possibility, overcoming the standard free market criticism of planning, exemplified in the work of Von Hayek – that the information needed to perform the task, in any reasonably complex society, is too great to be performed.
+The presence of Big Data turns this hypothetical social planner into a real possibility, overcoming the standard free market criticism of planning, exemplified in the work of Von Hayek – that the information needed to perform the task, in any reasonably complex society, is too great for it to be performed.
 We have not stepped outside the boundaries that neoclassical economics usually establishes for the problems it seeks to address.

 Second, if we do look beyond those boundaries, we are back in the world of a state-capital fusion.
 ‘All kinds of data’ has deep implications: it could include, for instance, social credit scoring, as applied in China (and of which the recently-departed Dominic Cummings was something of an enthusiast).
 It is not obvious that this should be acceptable.
 Francis Spufford’s semi-fictional account of the development of Soviet planning, Red Plenty, makes exactly this point: that even with faster computers and more data, the demands of a (presumed) benevolent planner might well be rejected by those expected to follow its edicts.
 (In the book, changes in the prices of food, intended to produce a fairer distribution according to the plan, provoke riots.)
 We would have to exhibit a very high degree of trust in the planner to simply allow for its diktat to set the course of our lives.